 During the 2004 model year, Audi launched an S4 Cabriolet convertible.
-Little has changed for 2005.
+Other than the availability of Bluetooth wireless capability and a sporty new S-line series for regular A4 models, little has changed for 2006.

 Quattro all-wheel drive is standard on all S4 models.
 A Torsen torque-sensing center differential helps send power to the wheels with the most traction.
-Extensive use of aluminum in the suspension results in low unsprung mass.
+The extensive use of aluminum in the suspension results in low unsprung mass.

 (Skip to details on the: S4 Avant | S4 Cabriolet)

 Xenon high-intensity-discharge headlights flank the S4's double grille, which features unique S-model execution.
 Large front air intakes are installed, and the sedan receives a trunk-mounted spoiler.
-AVUS cast-alloy wheels hold 18-inch tires, and side mirrors have aluminum accents.
+AVUS forged alloy wheels hold 18-inch tires, and the side mirrors have aluminum accents.
 The S4's sport suspension includes stiffer shocks and springs, stronger stabilizer bars and a lowered ride height.

-All S4 models feature a 60/40-split folding rear seat and seat five occupants.
-The driver faces gray instruments and a leather-wrapped three-spoke steering wheel; Tiptronic shift paddles are installed on models equipped with the automatic transmission.
+The S4 sedan features a 60/40-split, folding rear seat and holds five people.
+The driver faces gray instruments and a leather-wrapped three-spoke steering wheel.
+Tiptronic shift paddles are installed on models equipped with the automatic transmission.
 Silk Nappa leather upholstery is used, and the Recaro sport seats have 12-way power adjustment.

-All S4s are prewired for either XM or Sirius Satellite Radio.
+All S4s are prewired for either Sirius or XM Satellite Radio.
 Options include a navigation system, heated front seats and a 215-watt Bose premium sound system.